McGill University, MArch

 St. Louis, Missouri

-Since joining Studio Rick Joy in 2019, Mitch has been involved in commercial, master planning, institutional, and residential work as well as collaborations with Concept Lighting Lab.
+Mitch is integrally involved in master planning, commercial, and residential work as well as collaborations with Concept Lighting Lab.

 His analytical design process and attention to detail has helped develop projects’ early design schemes.